Remote learning support

 Keeping a healthy mind

+Not being in their usual routine can sometimes cause a level of anxiety in children.
 Children will not be focused to learn until they feel safe and they learn best when they truly believe in their abilities.
 Use Mindfulness techniques, moments of rest and relaxation and time away from screens to help support a healthy mind.

 My Mindfulness Journal